vatpac-technology/sops/docs/aerodromes/procedural/Alice.md

 ## VFR Routes

 Alice Springs has 10 VFR routes that follow prominent geographic features and highways.
 These established routes begin at various reporting points, providing entry to the CIRA.
-VFR Routes 8 and 9 provide separation from R215 Pine Gap `SFC` to `A180`.
+VFR Routes 8 and 9 provide separation from R215 Pine Gap, `SFC` to `A180`.

 <figure markdown>
 ![YBAS VFR Routes](img/YBAS_VFR_ROUTES.png){ width="650" }